 As you can tell from the Game Stats sections near the end of most profiles, writeups.org is chiefly done by tabletop role-playing games (RPG) enthusiasts.

-This RPG aspect means we don’t work like other comic book character profiles sites.
+This RPG aspect means we don’t work like most comic book character profiles sites.

-Unlike most profilers, we have a strong focus on characterization.
-Role-players shall role-play, so they need enough information about the character’s personality, motivation, peculiarities, recurrent behaviour, etc.
+For instance, we have a strong focus on characterization.
+Role-players shall role-play, so they need enough information about the character’s personality, motivation, peculiarities, habits, etc.

-The goal is to be able to get into the character’s shoes, and maintain a character “voice” that aligns with the source material.
+The goal is to be able to get into the character’s shoes.
+To maintain a character “voice” that aligns with the source material.

 This is of interest for anybody telling their own story.
-From fan fiction to work-for-hire professionals interested in contrasting points of view about a character they intend to use.
+From fan fiction to work-for-hire professionals interested in reviewing points of view about a character they intend to use.

 Tabletop RPGs are also toolboxes to represent stories in abstract terms.
-Whenever action occurs, we can interpret it in terms of numbers and probabilities.
+Whenever action occurs, we can interpret it in probabilistic terms.

 This is much like a trained musician hearing music, and being able to write it down as sheet music and comment on musical composition patterns.
-Or like Neo seeing the code in The Matrix, for an exaggerated example.
+Or like Neo seeing the code in The Matrix, to exagerrate.

-This brings a unique level of detail to our descriptions of capabilities, from the firepower of weapons to the power of persuasion of a character.
+This brings a unique level of detail to our descriptions of capabilities.
+That ranges from the firepower of weapons to the power of persuasion of a character.
 We can, and do, quantify all of that.

-As role-players, we assume that readers are going to use the profiles to tell their own stories (for instance in RPGs).
+As role-players, we assume that readers use the profiles to tell their own stories (for instance in RPGs).
 Which means that they need to have a good understanding of how the material under discussion works.

 Writeups.org aims to provide this level of understanding.

-From these 3 basic aspects derive various assets, such as :
+From these three basic aspects derive various assets, such as :